 As regards the importance of saving and protecting our wildlife, I couldn’t put it any better than Australian author Bradley Trevor Greive, who made a plea for endangered species:

 “And after they are gone, there will be silence.
 And there will be stillness.
 And there will be empty places.
 And nothing you can say will change this.
 Nothing you can do will bring them back.”

-I am available for copywriting, editing, proofreading, reporting assignments, and translation (French to English).
-You can reach me using the Changing Times contact form, or message me on my new Facebook page, The Craft of Writing.
+I am available for copywriting, editing, proofreading, reporting assignments, and French-to-English translation.
+You can reach me using the Changing Times contact form, or message me on my Changing Times Facebook page or my page The Craft of Writing.

 My favourite slogan is “NO TREE; NO ME”.